MicrosoftDocs/azure-devops-docs/docs/boards/sprints/task-board.md

 ## Show progress of individuals

 With this view, you can focus on the work completed and the work remaining for each individual team member.
-You can quickly see who may need help to complete their sprint tasks.
+You can quickly see who may need help with completing their sprint tasks.
 This view shows items and tasks assigned to the selected team member.

 ::: moniker range=">= azure-devops-2019"